Rouslan/NTracer/doc/example.rst

 finished, it sends an event of type USEREVENT.
 The event will have a ``source`` attribute containing the associated renderer.
 Having only one renderer, we don't use it here.
 We flip the display buffer to make our image appear.
-:py:func:`.abort_render` is called to stop drawing early.
+:py:meth:`.abort_render` is called to stop drawing early.